 Dogs making a full recovery will have a normal life expectancy

-If a dog makes a full recovery, he will have a normal life expectancy for his breed.
-However, once a pup has IVDD, he’s more likely to have a repeat occurrence.
+If a dog makes a full recovery, they will have a normal life expectancy for their breed.
+However, once a pup has IVDD, they are more likely to have a repeat occurrence.

 What is the life expectancy without treatment?

-If a dog is untreated, he’s at risk for disease progression, and this could shorten life expectancy.
-However, mild cases that recover with cage rest and supportive care are like treated dogs.
+If a dog is untreated, they are at risk for disease progression, and this could shorten life expectancy.
+However, mild cases that recover with cage rest and supportive care may recover as well as treated dogs.